Tripoli military school airstrike: Aftermath

-A United Nations report discovered that the United Arab Emirates, who backs the LNA, was operating the drone that conducted the airstrike at the behest of the LNA.
-The missile was a Chinese Blue Arrow 7 missile fired from a Wing Loong II drone.
+According to a BBC report, the missile strike was conducted by a United Arab Emirates operated drone.
+The missile was reported by BBC to be a Chinese Blue Arrow 7 missile fired from a Wing Loong II drone.
+The United Arab Emirates denied involvement in the incident, stating the cadets were killed in a bombardment by local forces.

 Students who survived the attack urged international authorities to hold the perpetrators accountable for the airstrike in a statement given on the one-year anniversary of the airstrike.